hmc-cs111-fall2014/variables-and-functions/README.md

 ## Semantics and Prolog Implementation

-The language includes a formal semantics, specified in as comments in a [Prolog file][Prolog].
+The language includes a formal semantics, specified as comments in a [Prolog file][Prolog].
 The file also includes a Prolog implementation of the semantics.